jsebold666/jsebold666/README.md

 # Welcome to My GitHub Profile! 👋

 Hello!
-I'm Jeann, a Software Engineer at Gloco.com.
+I'm Jeann, a Software Engineer.
 I'm passionate about coding, gaming, and enjoying the great outdoors.

 ## About Me

 - 🌱 I'm constantly learning and striving to improve my skills in software development.
-- 💼 I work as a Software Engineer at Gloco.com.
+- 💼 I work as a Software Engineer at [Gloco.com](https://www.gloco.com/).
 - 📚 Always exploring new technologies and diving into interesting coding challenges.
 - 💡 Open to collaborations and new project opportunities.